daedalus1215/WiX/README.md

 # WiX
-WiX Tool working on an installer
+WiX Tool working on an installer.